galgaGames/playground.github.io/README.md

-# playground.github.io
+# Playground.github.io
 A playgrond for the dev's of Galga

-# finding our work
+# Finding our work
 You can find our work on
 https://galgagames.github.io/playground.github.io/

-# how to contribute
+# How to contribute
 Make a branch, do some code, commit the code, merge in into main.
 Done!
 Easy!